RonaldTao/AAMAS_code/README.md

 ### 2. Training

-#### 2.1 Baselines
+#### 2.1 Baseline
 Run
 ```bash
 Baseline.ipynb
 ```
-to get the results of the baseline method for policy comparison.
+with custom weights to get the performance of the baseline method for policy comparison.

 #### 2.2 RL-based Training
 For RL-based policy training, the code can be found the folder of 'RL-based Training'.